YangLi1/01_Git_and_Intro/README.md

-My answer: I think it is ok to keep it on USB drive as long as you don't loose it, M drive is better because it doesn't make too much sense for me to loose M drive.
+My answer: I think it is ok to keep it on USB drive as long as you don't loose it, M drive is better because it doesn't make too much sense for me to loose M:drive.

 #### 2. Imagine that you come into the lab on the weekend to work on homework with friends, but you forgot to bring your USB drive with your repo on it.
 What should you do?

-My answer: By using git pull or git fetch, personally I would like to use git fetch because I think it is safer.
+My answer: By using git pull or git fetch,but personally I would like to use git fetch because I think it is safer.

 #### 3. Morin, Exercise 1.1 (p.
 23)